| Currency | Polish złoty (PLN, zł) |

 | Super Reduced – 5% |

-An IOSS registration allows you to import goods with an intrinsic value of EUR 150 or less to customers all over the EU – not just Poland.
+With an Import One Stop Shop (IOSS) registration you can import goods with an intrinsic value of EUR 150 or less to customers all over the EU – not just Poland.

 Online marketplaces like Amazon or eBay are responsible for collecting and remitting the VAT on certain sales on their platforms.